ESIPFed/data-help-desk/docs/how_to/how_to_support_volunteers.md

 create a supportive environment that enhances the effectiveness and satisfaction of their data help desk volunteers.

+Ensuring that volunteers find participation to be a good and productive use of their time is an important undertaking because it increases the likelihood that they will be willing to participate again in the future.
+Constantly striving to collect and share metrics that show the event is having an impact can help with this.
+It can be helpful to survey volunteers post-event to get their thoughts on what worked well and what could be improved.

+Because not all volunteers may be comfortable using Twitter or want to have to constantly monitor a Twitter feed, it is ideal to set up a separate mechanism for them to identify and address researcher inquiries.
+A Slack channel has been used in the past that enables discussion amongst the experts, as well as triaging of researcher questions.
+The form for contributing questions has even been automatically set up to post questions in the Slack Channel.

+A moderator can then take experts’ responses and share them with the inquirer and also post the thread back to Twitter, so that others can benefit from the exchange.
+The moderator can also take questions asked on Twitter and post them to the Slack channel.

+Experts can then either respond directly on Twitter or share their answers in Slack for the moderator to then push back out to Twitter.

 <!-- prettier-ignore -->
 1. **Provide Example User Questions to Prepare For**
    - Hosts can provide volunteers with lists of common questions from past help